Skip to content

 Situation

 Please note, these steps will delete all containers, volumes, CNI network interfaces, and directories that relate to Rancher and Kubernetes.
-They can also optionally flush all iptables rules and delete container images.
+They can also flush all iptables rules and delete container images.
 It is important to perform pre-checks, and backup the node as needed before proceeding with any steps below.

 • The node should no longer be a member of the Kubernetes cluster.